moizzulfiqar24/Socket-Programming-In-Python-With-Audio-Broadcasting/README.md

-# Socket Programming In Python
+# Socket Programming In Python With Audio Broadcasting
 This project is a simple implementation of file and audio streaming between a client and a server using Python's socket and threading libraries, and PyAudio for audio streaming.
 The program allows the client to send a file to the server, which then saves the file to disk.
 The server can also broadcast audio to the client.

 # Getting Started